 Miriam began her academic career at the Department of Systems Ecology at Stockholm University where she wrote her doctoral thesis.
 Her research focused on the mis-matches between institutions and the ecosystems they attend to, using the shrimp farming industry in Thailand and the lobster and conch fisheries in Belize as examples.

-On completion of her thesis, she spent a year with the Albaeco, working on their newsletter Sustainable Development Update.
-During this time she also enjoyed taking part in various projects that Albaeco have been engaged in, including its very successful exhibition Manna — Food in a New Light.
+On completion of her doctoral thesis, she spent a year with the Albaeco and enjoyed taking part in various projects that Albaeco have been engaged in, including its very successful exhibition Manna — Food in a New Light.

 The Swedish Higher Education Authority’s evaluation of the SERSD programme rated the programme to be of “very high quality”.
 The Swedish Higher Education Authority evaluated 39 programmes in environmental science similar subjects, at 15 different universities.
 The programmes were evaluated on five assessment points.
 The majority (27) of the programmes were considered to be of "high quality”, eight were considered inadequate.
 Only three programmes were considered to be of "very high quality", including the SERSD Master’s programme, which was the only programme to receive the highest possible ranking on all five assessment points (2013).

 Research news | 2018-03-07

 To celebrate International Women's Day, we highlight five of our woman researchers.
 Centre researcher and director of the Master's programme, Miriam Huitric, explains her role and research on complex ecosystem dynamics

 Amid rapid change, new Arctic Resilience Report identifies 19 tipping points and need to prepare for surprises

 Course leaders explain key issues and what students can expect from it

 Current market system drives fisheries to the brink and blocks sustainable fishing

 2011 - Book chapter